yanxiaohong/Anti-Cursed-Darkness-Squad-BETA/README.md

 # Methods
 ![image](https://user-images.githubusercontent.com/48758770/125307020-fba82180-e32f-11eb-84a9-60cd852aacc1.png)
 <br><br>
 Thanks to MHProDev, Leeon123, R00tS3c, emp001, cocorisss  and wachirachoomsiri for their methods.
 This tool is an one-in-all DDOS Panel with the best methods.
-Only the panel it self, functionality, the proxy-crawler and attack api logger discord webhooks is coded by z3ntl3 root.
+Only the panel it self, and the functionality is coded by z3ntl3 root.
 Others are not part of our code!

 # Installation